SAP/abap-file-formats/file-formats/chdo/README.md

 # CHDO File Format
-This file format is used for the ADT Editor for CHDO
+This file format is used by the ADT editor for Change Documents (CHDO)

 File | Cardinality | Definition | Schema | Example
 :--- | :---  | :--- | :--- | :---